Skip to content

 Nipples Soft tissue 6 – 9 months

-Understanding the stages of healing will help you avoid panic if you see something unusual on your piercing.
+Understanding the stages of healing will help you avoid panic when you see something unusual on your piercing.

 1. Inflammatory phase (1–7 days)

-A fresh piercing may bleed slightly, be swollen, and be painful to the touch.
-This is a normal protective reaction and is not a cause for concern.
+A fresh piercing may bleed slightly, be swollen and painful to the touch.
+This is a normal defense reaction of the body and is not a cause for concern.

 2. Proliferation phase (from 2 weeks to several months)

-The body creates a tunnel of tissue—a so-called fistula.
-Lymphatic fluid (a light yellow discharge that dries into scabs) may appear on the piercing.
-This is not pus!
-This is a natural healing process that should subside over time.
+The body creates a tissue tunnel - the so-called fistula.
+It may appear on the earring lymph (light yellow discharge that dries into "scabs").
+This is not oil!
+This is a natural healing symptom that should subside over time.

-3. Remodeling phase (up to a year or longer)
+3. Remodeling phase (up to a year and longer)

-The canal strengthens and becomes more elastic.
-This is the longest stage – the piercing appears healed, but the tissue inside is still working.
-Prematurely replacing jewelry during this phase is the most common cause of complications.
+The canal becomes stronger and more flexible.
+This is the longest stage - the earring looks healed, but inside the tissue is still working.
+Premature replacement of jewelry in this phase is the most common cause of complications.

 Why is your piercing healing slower?
 Risk factors

-If your piercing is "fickle," check if you are making any of these mistakes:
+If your piercing is "whimsical", check if you are not making one of the following mistakes:

-• Replacing jewelry too early: Movement of the piercing in the unhealed canal destroys new tissue – this is the most common cause of complications.
+• Replacing jewelry too early: Movements of the piercing in the unhealed canal destroy new tissue - this is the most common cause of complications.

-• Sleeping on a fresh piercing: Pressure causes the piercing to migrate and cause uneven healing – especially dangerous with helix piercings.
+• Sleeping on a fresh piercing: Pressure causes earring migration and crooked healing - especially dangerous with Helix.

-• No downsizing: A piercing that is too long (to allow for swelling) should be replaced by a piercer after 4–6 weeks.
-Otherwise, it will snag and irritate the wound.
+• No downsizing: An earring that is too long (to prevent swelling) should be replaced by a shorter one at the piercer after 4-6 weeks.
+Otherwise it will catch and irritate the wound.

-• Drugs and stress: Smoking and lack of sleep drastically slow down cell regeneration.
+• Drugs and stress: Cigarette smoking and lack of sleep drastically slow down cell regeneration.

 💡 Pro-tip from Piercing Planet

-Never use hydrogen peroxide or rubbing alcohol for care!
-These products "burn" newly formed cells and, instead of helping, prolong healing for weeks.
-Opt for saline or professional piercing sprays.
+Never use for grooming hydrogen peroxide or spirit!
+These agents "burn" newly formed cells and instead of helping, they prolong healing for many weeks.
+Bet on saline or professional piercing sprays.

 When is it safe to replace an earring?

-The rule is simple: it's better to wait a month too long than a week too short.
-If you're unsure whether your canal is ready, visit a professional piercer for a checkup.
-Replacing jewelry in an unhealed canal is a surefire way to risk infection and granulation tissue.
+The rule is simple: Better to wait a month too long than a week too short.
+If you are not sure whether your canal is ready, go to a professional piercer for a check-up.
+Replacing jewelry in an unhealed canal is a direct route to infection and granulation tissue.

 Summary

-The healing time for a piercing depends primarily on the piercing location, the quality of the jewelry, and your daily care.
-The earlobe will heal in a few weeks, but the cartilage can take up to a year.
-The key to success is patience, good jewelry, and avoiding unnecessary irritation of the ear canal.
+The healing time of a piercing depends primarily on the place of piercing, the quality of the jewelry and your daily care.
+The earlobe will heal in a few weeks, but the cartilage may take up to a year.
+The key to success is patience, good jewelry and avoiding unnecessary irritation of the canal.

 ✅ Remember the key rules:

-• The lack of pain "on the surface" does not mean that the canal is healed inside
+• The lack of pain "on the outside" does not mean that the canal is healed inside

-• Cartilage takes much longer to heal than soft tissue – up to a year.
+• Cartilage heals much longer than soft tissue - up to a year

 • Lymph (light yellow discharge) is normal - pus is an alarm signal